risou/give-me-accesstoken/README.md

   - Set to `client_credentials`
 - client_id
   - Enter the client ID issued by the authorization server
+- client_secret
+  - Enter the client secret issued by the authorization server
+  - If this item is present, treat it as `client_secret_post` as the client authentication method
 - redirect_uri
   - Enter the redirect URI registered with the authorization server
 - token_endpoint
   - Enter the URL of the token endpoint
+- private_key_jwt
+  - Enter following items if you want to use the `private_key_jwt` format
   - jwt_claims
     - Set only 'audience' (aud) claim
     - To use the 'private_key_jwt' format for requesting an access token
     - audience
       - Enter the expected content for the 'audience' (aud) claim in the JWT
   - algorithm
     - Set the algorithm to be used for signing the JWT
   - key
     - Enter the key to be used for signing the JWT
 - scopes
   - Enter the scopes to be requested